micahvdm/meta-myrpi/README.md

 ```bash
 $ sudo apt install bmap-tools
 ```
-Then, insert the SD card, unmount the its partitions, proceed with the actual copy to the SD card:
+Then, insert the SD card, unmount the its partitions, proceed with the actual copy to the SD card by running:

 ```bash
 $ sudo bmaptool copy --bmap image.wic.bmap image.wic.bz2 /dev/sdb